4d/docs/docs/API/CollectionClass.md

 #### Description

-The `.reduce()` function <!-- REF #collection.reduce().Summary -->applies the *methodName* callback method against an accumulator and each element in the collection (from left to right) to reduce it to a single value<!-- END REF -->.
+The `.reduce()` function <!-- REF #collection.reduce().Summary -->applies the *formula* or *methodName* callback against an accumulator and each element in the collection (from left to right) to reduce it to a single value<!-- END REF -->.

 >This function does not modify the original collection.

+You designate the callback to be executed to evaluate collection elements using either:

+- *formula* (recommended syntax), a [Formula object](FunctionClass.md) that can encapsulate any executable expressions, including functions and project methods;
-In *methodName*, pass the name of the method to use to evaluate collection elements, along with its parameter(s) in param (optional). *methodName* takes each collection element and performs any desired operation to accumulate the result into *$1.accumulator*, which is returned in *$1.value*.
+- or *methodName*, the name of a project method (text).

+The callback takes each collection element and performs any desired operation to accumulate the result into *$1.accumulator*, which is returned in *$1.value*.

 You can pass the value to initialize the accumulator in *initValue*.
 If omitted, *$1.accumulator* starts with *Undefined*.

-*methodName* receives the following parameters:
+The callback receives the following parameters:

 *	in *$1.value*: element value to be processed
 *	in *$2: param*
 *	in *$N...*: *paramN...*

-*methodName* sets the following parameter(s):
+The callback sets the following parameter(s):

 *	*$1.accumulator*: value to be modified by the function and which is initialized by *initValue*.
 *	*$1.stop* (boolean, optional): **true** to stop the method callback.
 The returned value is the last calculated.